federicomariamassari/udacity-sfend/projects/p2/p2-camera-based-2d-feature-tracking.md

 For this task, template class `cv::Rect` is used to remove all keypoints outside an area in pixels centered on the preceding vehicle (x=535, y=180, width=180, height=150).
 All keypoints whose coordinates belong to the rectangle are pushed back in a new vector, which is then reassigned to the original object.
 It is worth mentioning that the pre-defined area includes the side mirror of a vehicle on the left, as well as the shadow of the preceding car itself, with implications for the analysis.

-## Descriptors

 ### MP.4: Keypoint Descriptors

 Descriptors SIFT (and SURF), BRIEF, ORB, FREAK, and AKAZE are implemented, with default arguments, from [4] and [5].
 They complement the already available BRISK.
 Similarly to the detectors' case, the descriptors are plugged in the generic class `cv::DescriptorExtractor`, which provides a clean interface.
 Exceptions are raised in case of detector/descriptor incompatibilities, such as SIFT and ORB, or AKAZE and everything else [7].

 ### MP.5: Descriptor Matching

 The main reference for matching is [8], with abstract class `cv::DescriptorMatcher` used as base for all matchers.
-Validation criteria are added to both Brute Force (part of the starter code) and FLANN: for Brute Force, by ensuring that the Hamming distance is only applied to binary algorithms, using instead the L2-norm (vector norm) for Histogram Of Gradients -based methods SIFT and SURF (having previously labelled them as such) [9]; for FLANN, by converting the input descriptor source and reference into 32-bit floating point numbers [10].
+Validation criteria are added to both Brute Force (part of the starter code) and FLANN: for Brute Force, by ensuring that the Hamming distance is only applied to binary algorithms, using instead the L2-norm (vector norm) for Histogram Of Gradients -based methods SIFT and SURF (having previously labelled them as such) [9]; for FLANN, by converting the input descriptor source and reference into 32-bit floating point numbers ahead of the processing step [10].

 ### MP.6: Description Distance Ratio

 The implementation of the description distance ratio for k-Nearest Neighbors is taken from Udacity' solution to [11].

-## Performance

 ### MP.7: Performance Evaluation 1